 - Once off and running, am I willing to learn how to sell, advertise and market?

-- Am I passionate enough about this to work hard, put in lots and lots of hours, and make sacrifice?
+- Am I passionate enough about this to work hard, put in scads of hours, and make sacrifices?

 Yes, for sure, country living provides many benefits.
 And the possibilities for a successful country business are endless.

-The fact is, in recent years many rural women have taken advantage of their acreage, barns, and country setting to setup and run a thriving business.
+In recent years many rural women have taken advantage of their acreage, barns, and country setting to setup and run a thriving business.
 They just set their brains to GO, and they figured it out.
-Adaptation is the key to success, as some philosopher once said.
+Adaptation is the key to success, as one philosopher once said.

 Saving America's Mustangs